aswarren/p3_fqutils/asw_README.md

 *   **FastQC:** Generate a FastQC report to assess read quality.
 *   **Align:** Align reads to a reference genome using Bowtie2.
 *   **Paired Filter:**  Synchronize paired-end reads using Fastq-Pair.
+*   **Hostile:** Remove human reads from the data.
+This option utilizes either Bowtie2 (for short reads) or Minimap2 (for long reads) for alignment and supports paired or unpaired FASTQ files, both compressed and uncompressed.

 **3. Parameters:**